bozdoz/wp-plugin-leaflet-map/README.md

 ### [leaflet-wms]

-Much the same as leaflet-map above, but for wms services and uses `source` for the source service, `layer` for the layer name and crs for the coordination system (only supported by
+Much the same as leaflet-map above, but for wms services and uses `source` for the source service, `layer` for the layer name and `crs` for the coordination system (only supported by
-leaflet: EPSG:3857 and EPSG 4326)
+leaflet: EPSG:3857 and EPSG:4326)

 All three values are mandatory; though defaulting to a mundialis service.
 ```